Nervous System (EP)

 Nervous System is the third extended play and major-label debut by American singer and songwriter Julia Michaels, released by Republic Records on July 28, 2017.
-Most of the tracks on the EP were composed by Michaels and her frequent writing partner, Justin Tranter, as well as the songs producers, Benny Blanco, Stargate and Mattman & Robin.
+Most of the tracks on the EP were composed by Michaels and her frequent writing partner, Justin Tranter, as well as the EP's producers, Benny Blanco, Stargate and Mattman & Robin, who produced the album alongside Michaels herself.
 Musically, it is a pop record and lyrically it explores a former romantic relationship of Michaels'.
-It is Michaels' first EP to have a commercial impact.

-The album's first single, "Issues", was released on January 13, 2017, and peaked at number 11 on the Billboard Hot 100.
+The album's first single, "Issues", was released on January 13, 2017, and peaked at number 11 on the Billboard Hot 100, alongside charting within the top 10 on charts in Australia, Belgium, Denmark, Norway, and the United Kingdom.
 "Uh Huh", the second single from Nervous System, was released on June 2, 2017.
-"Worst in Me", the third single from the EP, was released on September 18, 2017.
+"Worst in Me", the third and final single from the EP, was released on September 18, 2017.

+Upon its release, the EP received mixed to positive reviews from music critics, who complimented the EP's sound but questioned its impact.
+Commercially, the EP peaked at number 48 on the Billboard 200 and topped the New Zealand Heatseekers Albums chart.
+The album was also certified Gold by Music Canada (MC).
+To promote the album, Michaels opened for fellow singer Shawn Mendes on his Illuminate World Tour, specifically on his Oceania leg.

 Background and recording

 From 2013 to 2016, Julia Michaels became well known for writing songs for Selena Gomez, Justin Bieber, Demi Lovato, Britney Spears, Gwen Stefani and several other artists.
 When she wrote and recorded the song "Issues" in January 2016, after a fight with her boyfriend, she showed the song to Charlie Walk.
 Two months later, he signed her a record contract with Republic Records.
 She had no idea that "Issues" would be a hit, so she decided to record the rest of her EP in April and May 2017.
 She said to Music Choice:

 "I did a mini-album because this is all very new to me, and I didn't wanna do an EP because I feel like that's too little.
 I feel like that's a chapter and I feel like an album is the book, and I'm not ready for the book".

 All the tracks of the EP are brand new songs, Michaels did not bring any rejected songs from other artists or old songs that she wrote.
 Michaels composed most of the songs with her writing partner Justin Tranter and Stargate, Mattman & Robin and Benny Blanco produced and helped write the songs.